-Famous people associated with Frenchtown include Jean Baptiste Pointe du Sable, a fur trader of French and African descent who founded Chicago and spent his last ten years in a stone house at the corner of Second and Decatur Streets.
+Famous people associated with Frenchtown include Jean Baptiste Pointe du Sable, a fur trader of French and African descent who founded Chicago and owned a stone house at the corner of Second and Decatur Streets.
 Lewis and Clark dined at a home in Frenchtown before departing on their exploration westward.
 Mother Rose Philippine Duchesne founded the Academy of the Sacred Heart in 1818, the first free school west of the Mississippi at the corners of Clark and Second Streets.
-She was canonized by the Catholic Church in 1988 and remains entombed there in the Duchesne Memorial Shrine.
+She was canonized to sainthood by the Catholic Church in 1988 and remains entombed there in the Duchesne Memorial Shrine.
 The original school building is gone but the Convent, built in 1834, still stands.

 The arrival of the railroad and large wave of German immigration in the 1830’s after Gottfried Duden and Louis Eversman published a glowing account of the new frontier spurred groups and societies to support immigration here.
 By the mid 1800’s, Frenchtown was a “city within the city”.
 North Second Street was a bustling thriving commercial district.
 Butchers, bakers, tinsmiths and saddle makers all had shops on the street; many lived above them on the second floor.
 Farmers brought their grain to the mill located in the 900 block and stayed at the boarding house at the corner of French and Second Streets.
 The fire department‘s restored hose company #2 at 1121 North Second Street is now the Historic Frenchtown Museum with changing exhibits of local interest and walking tour brochures.